PointSCNet: Point Cloud Structure and Correlation Learning Based on Space Filling Curve-Guided Sampling: Experiments

 \subsection{Implementation Details}

-The development environment is Ubuntu18.04+Cuda11.1+Pytorch1.8.0, and the hardware environment includes a GPU device, an $ RTX 3080 $ single discrete graphics card.
-In the classification task, we set the random sampling of $ 1024 $ points as the input of the PointSCNet and the random sampling of $ 2048 $ points in the segmentation task.
-Our training hyperparameters are set to the batch size of $ 24 $, the number of iterations is set to $ 200 $, the initial learning rate is set to $ 1\times 10^{-3}$, and the learning rate decays to the original $ 0.9 $ after every $ 20 $ iterations.
-The optimizer is Adam, and the weight decay rate is $ 1\times 10^{-4} $.
+The development environment is Ubuntu18.04+Cuda11.1+Pytorch1.8.0, and the hardware environment is GPU device is $ RTX 3080 $ single discrete graphics.
+In the classification task, we set random sampling of $ 1024 $ points as the input of the PointSCNet, while random sampling of $ 2048 $ points in the segmentation task.
+Our training hyperparameters are set to the batch size of $ 24 $, the number of iterations is set to $ 200 $, the initial learning rate is set to $ 1e-3 $ , and the learning rate decays to the original $ 0.9 $ after every $ 20 $ iterations.
+The optimizer is Adam and weight decay rate is $1e-4$.
 In Z-order sampling, the number of sampled points is set to $ 64 $.
 The loss is measured by calculating the cross entropy between the real label and the predicted value.
-We set the number of local sub-clouds as $ N^{'} =256 $, and the number of local sub-cloud feature channels as $ C =192 $.
-The number of skeleton sub-clouds is $ N^{''}=64 $.
+We set the number of local sub-clouds $ N^{'} =256 $, and the number of local sub-cloud feature channels $ C =192 $, The number of skeleton sub clouds $ N^{''}=64 $.